yutannihilation/winitRPackage/README.md

 1. [`with_any_thread()`](https://docs.rs/winit/latest/winit/platform/wayland/trait.EventLoopBuilderExtWayland.html#tymethod.with_any_thread): available on Linux and Windows.
 2. Run an external server process.
 This is probably slow, but macOS has no other choice but this.
 They say [XPC](https://developer.apple.com/documentation/xpc) is better in performance, but I haven't tried this yet (mainly because I don't have a macOS machine now).

+For more details, please refer to [my blog post](https://yutani.rbind.io/post/winit-and-r/).

 ## Installation

 This package can be installed from R-universe.
 You don't need to have Rust installed in your computer!